-- Internal Audit review services and functions based on a risk assessed audit plan, in order to provide an independent opinion on the adequacy and effectiveness of the system of internal control.
-Audit reports detailing the findings of each review are issued to Heads of Service, Operational Managers, the Executive Director & Chief Finance Officer and where appropriate, the Executive Director & Monitoring Officer and Chief Executive. - Audit recommendations for improvements require management agreement, and implementation is monitored and escalated in accordance with formally agreed escalation procedures.
-Regular updates on audit recommendation agreement and implementation are reported to the Audit & Accounts Committee. - The Authority's internal audit arrangements conform to the requirements of the CIPFA Statement of the Role of the Head of Internal Audit.
+- Internal Audit reviews services and functions based on a risk assessed audit plan, in order to provide an independent opinion on the adequacy and effectiveness of the system of internal control.
+Audit reports detailing the findings of each review are issued to Heads of Service, the Executive Director & Chief Financial Officer and, where appropriate, the Executive Director & Monitoring Officer and Chief Executive. - Audit recommendations for improvements require management agreement, and implementation is monitored and escalated in accordance with formally agreed escalation procedures.
+Regular updates on audit recommendation agreement and implementation are reported to the Audit & Accounts Committee. - The Council's internal audit arrangements conform to the requirements of the CIPFA Statement of the Role of the Head of Internal Audit.
 Internal Audit operates in accordance with the Public Sector Internal Audit Standards.
-The service is subject to regular review by the Council's External Auditors who place reliance on their work.
-An annual review of the effectiveness of the system of internal audit is also undertaken and an independent external review previously concluded that the internal audit provision within the Council complies with the expectations of the Public Sector Internal Audit Standards.
+The service is subject to regular review by the Council's External Auditors.
+An annual review of the effectiveness of the system of internal audit is also undertaken and an independent external review concluded that the internal audit provision within the Council complies with the expectations of the Public Sector Internal Audit Standards.